Why It’s Important To Access Your Credit Report Every Year

 New Year, New Annual Credit Report

-Now that the new year has arrived, you may be thinking about your resolutions.
+Now that the new year has arrived, you should be thinking about accessing your credit report.
+As you think about your resolutions, your finances should be at the top of the list.
 Are you determined to repair your credit in 2019?
 Get started by being aware of where you stand with the major credit bureaus.

 Thanks to the federal Fair Credit Reporting Act, every 12 months you can access your free annual report from the three major credit reporting agencies.
 TransUnion, Experian, and Equifax are required to supply you with essential information about your credit.